Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/MIGRATION_GUIDE.md

-# Guide for migrating azure-ai-formrecognizer to 3.2.0 from 3.1.2 and below
+# Guide for migrating azure-ai-formrecognizer to version 3.2.x from versions 3.1.x and below

-This guide is intended to assist in the migration to `azure-ai-formrecognizer (3.2.0b1)` from versions `3.1.x` and below.
+This guide is intended to assist in the migration to `azure-ai-formrecognizer (3.2.x)` from versions `3.1.x` and below.
 It will focus on side-by-side comparisons for similar operations between versions, please note that version `3.1.2` will be used for comparison with `3.2.0b1`.

 Familiariy with `azure-ai-formrecognizer (3.1.x and below)` package is assumed.
 For those new to the Azure Form Recognizer SDK please refer to the [README](README) rather than this guide.